 Lord, we echo the psalmist’s confidence that You will deliver those who cry out to You for help.
 See to the needs of precious girls and boys vulnerable to child marriage or already trapped in its grasp.
 Hear and answer their cries for help.
-May cultures where child marriage is accepted and encouraged learn of the harm it causes to children and change these societies.
+May cultures where it is accepted and encouraged learn of the harm it causes to children and change these societies.

 “For he will deliver the needy who cry out, the afflicted who have no one to help.” —Psalm 72:12 (NIV)